CAOS-NYU/Dedalusv3_GreeneSingularity/README.md

 # Using Dedalus on the NYU Greene Cluster

 [Dedalus](https://dedalus-project.org/) is a flexible differential equations solver using spectral methods.
 It is MPI-parallelized and therefore can make efficient use of high performance computing resources like the [NYU Greene Cluster](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene?authuser=0).
 The cluster uses Singularity containers to manage packages and Slurm for job scheduling.
-Constructing a Singularity container for Dedalus v3 that interacts with these well is not trivial, thus making running Dedalus on Greene difficult.
-Luckily, the NYU HPC staff has made a Singularity for Dedalus.
-This note details how to use the Singularity, on single node, on multiple nodes, and in JupyterLab.
-At the end we will also biefly comment on how to build on the exsting Singularity by add more packages, and how to build the Singularity.
+It is tricky to construct and use a Singularity container for Dedalus v3 that interacts with these well.
+Luckily, the NYU HPC staff has figured out much of the details.
+This note describes how to use the Singularity, on single node, on multiple nodes, and in JupyterLab.
+At the end we will also biefly comment on how to build the Singularity so that you can build your customized version.

 Note: If anything does not work in this note, or that you have run into trouble, please let me know at my email ryan_sjdu@nyu.edu.
 I would be happy to help.